hannahdesmond/mastery-curriculum/chapter7/README.md

 test_tweets = [
   "This president sucks!",
   "I hate this Blank House!",
-  "I can't believe we're living with such a bad leadership.
+  "I can't believe we're living under such bad leadership.
 We were so foolish", "President Presidentname is a danger to society.
 I hate that he's so bad – it sucks."
 ]

 banned_phrases = ["sucks", "bad", "hate", "foolish", "danger to society"]
 ```

 > It won't surprise you to know that these sorts of clients and these sorts of programs exist in the real world.
 As a programmer, you have a responsibility to build only what you're comfortable building.
 While you don't have to sign it, I recommend reading the [Responsible Software Manifesto](https://manifesto.responsiblesoftware.org/) and considering what sort of power you want to wield.
+Makers founder, Evgeny, wrote a great blog article on the subject too called [On Building Good Things](https://blog.makersacademy.com/on-building-good-things-fe75981a860e).

 ## Complete the mastery quiz for chapter 7